White Oak (Flat Sawn) Hardwood Sample (1/2"x3"x6")

 map of where White Oak (Flat Sawn) tree grows

-White Oak (Flat Sawn) is a domestic wood from North America
+White Oak (Flat Sawn) grows in North America

 color of White Oak (Flat Sawn)